ElCapitanSponge/sessionizer.wezterm/README.md

 To display the sessionizer all you have to do is press the key combination of `LEADER` + `f`

+To display the active windows/sessions all you have to do is press the key combination of `LEADER` + `s`

 ## Change keybinding